Arkham/juliu.is/content/blog/performant-elm-html-lazy/index.md

 ```

 You can notice there is a noticeable lag in the UI after pressing the
-"Toggle Color" button: this
-happens because after receiving the `ToggleColor` event, the Elm runtime
+"Toggle Color" button: this happens because after receiving the `Toggle`
-needs to rerun the `view` function, which triggers again the sieve
+event, the Elm runtime needs to rerun the `view` function, which triggers
-computation.
+again the sieve computation.

 ## Html.Lazy to the rescue